-James Spence Medal - nominations closed
+James Spence Medal 2025 Nominations

 This is the highest honour awarded by the RCPCH.
 It is awarded for outstanding contributions to the advancement of knowledge and understanding in paediatrics and child health.